pimcore/data-importer/doc/03_Configuration/06_Mapping_Configuration/03_Data_Target/README.md

 ![Data Target Classification Store](../../../img/data_target_classification_store.png)

-Actually available keys in the search depend on the result type of the transformation pipeline.
+> The availability of target fields depends on the settings and the result type of the transformation pipeline.

 ### Classification Store Batch
 Assign multiple classification store attributes with one mapping.
 For this to work, the transformation result has to be